Article | October 3, 2024

 How does the rebate program work?

-Applications were due February 14, 2024, and eligible school districts and fleet operators can apply on the EPA website.
+Applications are due January 9, 2025 at 4 PM ET, and eligible school districts and fleet operators can apply on the EPA website.

 After applying, school districts will be selected for funding using a lottery system that gives priority to districts that meet certain criteria.
 You can learn more about these priority districts, including how to self-certify as a priority district, below – and you can see the full list of priority districts here